GeneralEmbeddedCLibraries/parameters/README.md

-# **Device parameters**
+# **Device Parameters**

-Parameters module is build for easier configuration and diagnostics of device via communication port of choise.
-All of the properties of parameters are configurable via single table.
+Device Parameters module holds of all device parameters defined via a single configuration table and provides a simple configuratation and diagnostics of the system.
+Often Device Parameters serve as a backbone for embedded system as they control the end behaviour of the application.
+Additional it provides a insights of device performance therefore making diagnostics of a target device very simple.

-Parameters module also takes care of management to NVM space.
+In combination of Device Parameters, [CLI](https://github.com/GeneralEmbeddedCLibraries/cli) and [NVM](https://github.com/GeneralEmbeddedCLibraries/nvm) modules embedded application is capable to communicate with PC (via CLI), configure and diagnose (via CLI to Device Parameters) and storing configured settings to NVM (via Device Parameters and NVM).
+Using the combination of following modules we can speed up embedded firmware application development dramatically.

 ## **Dependencies**

----
+### **1. Parameter persistance **

-In case of using persistant options for parameters it is mandatory to use [NVM module](https://github.com/GeneralEmbeddedCLibraries/nvm).
+In case of using persistant options (*PAR_CFG_NVM_EN = 1*) it is mandatory to use [NVM module](https://github.com/GeneralEmbeddedCLibraries/nvm).

 ## **General Embedded C Libraries Ecosystem**
 In order to be part of *General Embedded C Libraries Ecosystem* this module must be placed in following path: